hbwheat/Raspberry-Pi-Setup/traefik/readme.md

  In the future for testing or changes, rather than taking down the proxy server we can adjust configurations in the dynamic-config.yaml file as traefik is configured to watch this for any updates.

- The directory structure is as follows:
+ The directory structure is as follows: * are items you'll need to create.
  ```
  --| traefik
  ----|docker-compose.yaml